-Regardless of the type of landscaping considered, shoulder and clear-zone requirements (as identified earlier in the Trail Dimensions section) shall be followed.
-Native seeding should be kept back two feet from the edge of the trail (unless it is strictly grasses), in most cases, to allow for the graded, compacted shoulders.
-Trees are encouraged along trails for the shade that they provide; however, they should be planted at least 6-10 feet back from the edge of trail (to maintain the three-foot clear zone at maturity), and further, if possible, to minimize root damage to the trail surface.
+Regardless of the type of landscaping considered, shoulder and clear-zone requirements (as identified earlier in the Trail Dimensions section) should be followed.
+Native seeding should be kept back two feet from the edge of the trail, in most cases, to allow for the graded, compacted shoulders.
+Trees are encouraged along trails for the shade that they provide; however, they should be planted at least four feet back from the edge of trail (to maintain the three-foot clear zone at maturity), and further, if possible, to minimize root damage to the trail surface.
 Likewise, shrubs should be located such that their branches do not interfere with the trail as they mature.
 Plant materials in general should be selected for people- and trail-friendly characteristics: thorny plants, trees which tend to drop messy fruit/seeds/pods (which could affect surface traction), and heavy pollen-producers should not be used alongside trails.
-Native, non-invasive, low water use trees whose roots go downward rather than outward are highly recommended and encouraged next to shared-use paths.